-Banks are compelled to make their networks secure and invest in cybersecurity to a level that no hacker can easily build a gateway through it.
+Banks are compelled to make their networks secure and invest in cybersecurity so that no hacker can easily build a gateway through it.

 All industries need to opt for a suitable level of cybersecurity to adapt and evolve with the technological curve.